Watch the full Uluru Statement from the Heart Recording Below

 Jim is a current board member at the Adelaide Football Club, the Australian Strategic Policy Institute and St Peters College.

-Executive Director, Aboriginal Affairs and Reconciliation
+Acting Executive Director of Aboriginal Affairs and Reconciliation

 Department of the Premier and Cabinet